Tuition Exchange Inc

 Tuition Exchange Liaison Officer

-The Tuition Exchange Liaison Officer for Pace University is Carolyn Ventura Lengers, Benefits Operations and Service Center Manager, Human Resources.
+The Tuition Exchange Liaison Officer for Pace University is Carolyn Ventura Lengers, Assistant Director, University Benefits, Human Resources.

 Please visit www.tuitionexchange.org for additional information about the schools participating in the Tuition Exchange, Inc. program.